Ronaldo earns edgy Portugal 1-0 win as Morocco's hopes end

 “We misplaced a lot of passes, we lost confidence... it was inexplicable.
 If in a match against players like they have, if you don’t have the ball, they wear you down and you get into trouble.”

-Despite their battling display, Morocco will rue the unforgivable defending that made all their subsequent good work irrelevant.
+Despite their battling display, Morocco will rue the unforgivable defending that made all their subsequent good work irrelevant - though they claimed a Portuguese foul was at the root of it.

 They qualified for the finals without conceding a goal in six matches yet somehow opted against marking the most dangerous attacker at the tournament in the six yard box when Joao Moutinho swung in a cross from a short corner and Ronaldo duly buried the header.